 The challenge is that the cloud-based solution is easier for both the user and the provider.
 Users are familiar with cloud provider profiles and security mechanisms and recovery options are well-established.
 Similarly, with the cloud solution, there is no need to sync keys among devices and key backup is trivial.
 The cloud provider can invoice transaction fees through established payment methods like credit cards.
 For the local solution, payment for transaction costs, sync between devices, backup and recovery are all novel problems that need to be solved.

 Fortunately, continued backlash from the crypto community has prevented the emergence of cloud-based key management solutions so far,8 but it's clear that unless we can replicate the ease of use of a cloud-based solution with a self-custody key store, cloud-based solutions will win out as the Web3 user base grows from early adopters to all internet users, especially if cloud providers start subsidizing transaction costs.

-Learn more on the website.
+You can learn more SealVault and the roadmap on the website.